 If the seat and back of the office chair are still in separate pieces, attach them again before moving on.
 Then attach the wheeled base of the chair (this doesn’t work as well if you switch up the order).
 Reverse the steps you used in the deconstruction and replace all bolts and screws as necessary.
 Test components to make sure they are safely connected, sturdy, and at the right angles.

 As long as you go slowly and make sure you have all the necessary pieces together, this step should be pretty easy.
-When the chair is returned to its old form, set it down and test it out!
+Once you put back the best seat cushion and when the chair is returned to its old form, set it down and test it out!
 Check for any loose pieces or weird angles that may need further readjustment.
 If there are any annoying fabric wrinkles, see if you can tuck them back into the depths of the chair.
 In the future, it’s a good idea to avoid wearing pants with metal buttons or other objects that can rip your new fabric while using your office chair.
+Now is also a good time to learn how to keep your chair clean from anything that may come up, like how to get a blood stain out of an office chair.